 The pearls and jade has paperish leaves, and the njoy pothos has a glossy leaf surface with leathery undersides.

 Njoy Pothos Care Guide

-Pothos njoy isn’t fussy about conditions, and once you get the gist, you won’t have any problems related to the health of this pothos variety.
+Just like all other Epipremnum plants, pothos njoy isn’t fussy about conditions, and once you get the gist, you won’t have any problems related to the health of this pothos variety.

 The Njoy pothos requires bright indirect light, a porous, fertile, and well-draining growing medium, warm temperatures, moderate to high humidity, and regular feeding.